nh2/u51/README.md

 These are the features I would implement next:

-* We have currently vendored [`django-templatetag-sugar`](https://github.com/alex/django-templatetag-sugar)
+* We have currently vendored [`vendor/django-templatetag-sugar`](https://github.com/alex/vendor/django-templatetag-sugar)
-  in `django/django-templatetag-sugar/` because the project is unmaintained and it needed some changes for u51 to upgrade to Django 2.2.
+  in `vendor/django-templatetag-sugar/` because the project is unmaintained. and it needed some changes for u51 to upgrade to Django 2.2.
   We should check if it is still necessary at all or if there are better replacements.
 * Simple deployment instructions for Gunicorn.